hiveot/hub.capnp/pkg/mqttgw/README.md

 * {thingID} is that of a Thing or '+' for any Thing event from the publisher
 * {name} is that of the event to subscribe to, or '+' for all events

-At least one of the above parameters must be provided however.
-If all parameters are '+' the subscription is refused.
+At least one of the above parameters should be provided however.
+If all parameters are '+' the subscription can be refused.

 ### Read Thing Directory